someweisguy/esp_dmx/README.md

 ## Appendix

 ### NACK Reason Codes

+The NACK reason defines the reason that the responder is unable to comply with the request.

 - `RDM_NR_UNKNOWN_PID` The responder cannot comply with the request because the message is not implemented in the responder.
 - `RDM_NR_FORMAT_ERROR` The responder cannot interpret the request as the controller data was not formatted correctly.